telerik/kendo-react-kb/docs/multiviewcalendar-control-focus-date.md

 ---
-title: MultiViewCalendar Control the Focus Date
+title: Control the Focus MultiViewCalendar Date
 description: An example on how to control the focus date in the KendoReact MultiViewCalendar.
 type: how-to
-page_title: MultiViewCalendar Control the Focus Date | KendoReact MultiViewCalendar
+page_title: Control the Focus MultiViewCalendar Date - KendoReact MultiViewCalendar
 slug: multiviewcalendar-control-focus-date
 tags: multiviewcalendar, kendoreact, focus, date
 ticketid: 754